IEAWindTask37/IEA-15-240-RWT/README.md

 # IEA-15-240-RWT
 This repository contains the model data for the 15 MW offshore reference turbine developed within IEA Wind Task 37.

-The documentation for the turbine is accessable here: (report expected to be published in the coming weeks)
+The documentation for the turbine is accessable here: https://www.nrel.gov/docs/fy20osti/75698.pdf

 Data in this repository includes:
 * Documentation, including tabular data used in the figures from the technical report